Skip to content

 Parameter defaults

-Default for parameters alpha can be changed using the config_context and set_context functions.
+Default for parameter alpha can be changed using the config_context and set_context functions.
 See the Global configuration reference for details.

 References